imitelis/Full_Stack_Open_Exercises/part2/README.md

 Note that you will need to restart the server to apply the changes.

 This was the last exercise of this part of the course.
-It's time to push your code to GitHub and mark all of your finished exercises to the exercise [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+It's time to push your code to GitHub and mark all of your finished exercises to the exercise [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).